-From the three sub-counties selected, fifteen females were selected for the study using systematic random sampling.
-The Local Council One Chairpersons for the selected six villages were purposively selected for the study.
-Six health workers from community health centers and private clinics were also purposively selected for the study.
-Two elders from each village were also purposively selected for the study.
-In all, 114 respondents were involved in the study.
-All the targeted number of respondents participated in the study.
+From the sub-county selected, fifteen females were selected for the study using systematic random sampling.
+The Local Council One Chairpersons for the selected two villages was purposively selected for the study.
+Six health workers from community health centers and private clinics will also be purposively selected for the study.
+Two elders from each village will also be purposively selected for the study.
+In all, 100 respondents were involved in the study.
+All the targeted respondents participated in the study.